cca/equella_theme/readme.md

 `grunt build`, also the default `grunt` task, compiles the SCSS to minified CSS, copies images into the build ("dist") directory, & compresses all sets into "theme.zip" for uploading. `grunt watch` will watch for changes to any file in the "css" directory & then run `build`.

-To install the theme, run `grunt build` & then visit [/access/themesettings.do](https://vault.cca.edu/access/themesettings.do) where you can *remove custom theme* & replace it with the "theme.zip" created by the build process.
+To install the theme, run `grunt build` & then visit [/access/themesettings.do](https://vault.cca.edu/access/themesettings.do) (`grunt open` will take you there) where you can *remove custom theme* & replace it with the "theme.zip" created by the build process.

 # LICENSE